Tesla: Lessons From A Cage Fighter

 Be Prepared for Losses, and Learn to Adapt

 Before starting to invest, Lentz, an autodidact who quickly dropped out of college after sizing it up to be useless, devoted a year to intensive study of financial markets.
-Later, as he began trading, and started observing patterns (he allows that he has “a good eye for spatial perception”).
+Later, as he began trading, he started observing patterns (he allows that he has “a good eye for spatial perception”).

 Lentz decided much of what he had learned – that investors can never beat the market and should instead play for modest gains using index funds – was simply wrong.
 (More on that later.)
 He largely abandoned trading equities in favor of buying call options.
 Later, he added call selling to his repertoire.
 When he realized he could sell calls as well as buy them, and likewise trade in puts, “the world opened up.”